ONSdigital/ons-template/docs/examples/eq.md

 # Repository Visibility
 1. Set the repository visibility based to public by default.
-Private or internal repos should include a `Priviate/Internal Reasoning Record (PIRR.md)` file that documents the decision of why the repo was made public or private.
+Private or internal repos should include a `Priviate/Internal Reasoning Record (PIRR.md)` file that documents the decision of why the repository was made public or private.

 # Default Branch - Set the base default branch to `main`